nextstrain/docs.nextstrain.org/src/tutorials/nextstrain-walkthrough.rst

      --geo-resolutions country \
      --output auspice/nextstrain-walkthrough.json

-View the tree with additional metadata in Auspice.
+View the updated tree by loading ``auspice/nextstrain-walkthrough.json`` in `auspice.us <https://auspice.us/>`__.
 It should look something like below.

 .. figure:: ../images/tree_with_node_data.jpeg
-   :alt: time tree with additional info in local Auspice server
+   :alt: time tree with additional info in auspice.us

 Note the differences from the previous Auspice dataset: